ahicks92/collision_tutorial/README.md

 Obviously there's no point to any of this if it isn't fast.
 Consequently I've prepared some benchmarks.
 To duplicate these, either run `benchmark.py` or `benchmark_cython.py` against a Python interpreter of your choice.
-I've run these on a machine with an Intel `I7-8700` at 3.20 GHZ. they work by producing lists of random boxes (fixed using a seed, or put another way every run uses the same list), then running them through one of the above algorithms.
+I've run these on a machine with an Intel `I7-8700` at 3.20 GHZ.
+They work by producing lists of random boxes (fixed using a seed, or put another way every run uses the same list), then running them through one of the above algorithms.
 We report 3 values for each combination: the number of objects, the average time per iteration, and the estimate of how many times you can run it in a second.
 Results follow:

 ## CPython 3.7: